liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 The final step for implementing the Undo button is to provide the trashed entry's information to the `<liferay-ui:trash-undo>` taglib.
-In order for the taglib to display properly, we must provide some information for the session messages so the session knows which entries were just deleted.
-Once the session knows which elements we deleted, our method can use that information to restore the entries.
+In order for the taglib to display properly, we must provide some information for the session messages, so that the session knows which entries were just deleted.
+Once the session knows which elements were just deleted, our method can use that information to restore the entries.

 The following if-statement from the `deleteSong()` method of the [JukeboxPortlet](https://github.com/liferay-labs/jukebox-portlet/blob/master/docroot/WEB-INF/src/org/liferay/jukebox/portlet/JukeboxPortlet.java) class populates the session with the entries that were just deleted: